Separating

 How do we make a separation agreement?

 You can write up your own separation agreement.
-But if your agreement is going to deal with relationship property, it has to follow the form required by the Property (Relationships) Act:
+If your agreement is going to deal with relationship property, it has to follow the form required by the Property (Relationships) Act:

 - it has to be in writing and signed by each of you, and